Link Search Menu Expand Document

 Merging Multiple Data

-Use the MergeAll operation and pass the target fields to merge.
+Use the MergeAll operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))